 We are continually refining the unit and the feedback we received from the EQuIP panel will be helpful for future revisions.
 We plan on resubmitting an updated edition of Community Waters in the future with the goal of securing EQuIP’s highest rating.

 Interested in teaching Community Waters in your classroom?
-We provide teachers with content, direct support, and professional development, and look forward to continuing this work in Seattle Public Schools and beyond.
+We provide teachers with the content, direct support, and professional development they need to integrate the unit into their teaching.

 Teachers rate student engagement with Community Waters as “very high,” with an average rating of 4.5 out of 5